kmturley/political-compass/README.md

 - Companies need regulating by the government.

 Economic Conservative (Hierachy)
-- Freedom of big business is the best practical way a society can prosper.
+- Freedom of big business is better for the economy.
-- Wages are always fair, as big business knows best what a worker's labour is worth.
+- Wages are always fair, as companies will match market rates.

 # Social values

 Social Authoritarian (State)
-- Sometimes it is right that the government may spy on its citizens, to combat extremists and terrorists.
+- Government may spy on citizens to combat terrorism.
-- Strength is necessary for any government to succeed.
+- Government must project strength to succeed.

 Social Libertarian (Individual)
-- The government should be less involved in the day to day life of its citizens.
+- Government should be less involved in the day to day life of its citizens.
 - The smaller the government, the freer the people.